 Do your calculations!
 Buying a property can have more costs associated with it than you might think.
 One of the most common mortgage application mistakes – especially with first-time buyers – is not factoring in all the expenses when calculating affordability.
 There is a lot to think about: building insurance, ground rent/lease, maintenance, council tax, stamp duty, bills, surveys… the list goes on.
-We covered what hidden costs you might come across in our House and Home blog.
+We covered what hidden costs you might come across when buying a house.

 You also need to keep in mind any changes in interest rates.
 Variable rate mortgages have increased in price since November due to the Bank of England increasing the base rate from 0.25% to 0.5%.